haris-rafique24/AIML-Engineer-Assessment/README.md

 Note: With the code files there is a file called "ML_AI_Engineer_Assessment.ipynb".
 This file was used for the sake of training the baseline and stronger models with a GPU for faster training time.
 This is a supplementary file and has the same code as the rest of the python files.

 Note: steps for running the model and testing images on the web app frontend are given in the video link attached here: https://drive.google.com/file/d/1c48--SXOJbHidtUcPux17lKJP72Bx6Pr/view?usp=sharing
-Here I used the visualize.py file for visualizing the output bounding boxes returned by the model by the fastapi web app.
-Run this file using the "python3 visualize.py" command only after the server is up and running!

 Happy testing!